Vitamin D is an umbrella term for a family of fat-soluble vitamins that include:

 For people who do not eat fish and seafood, egg yolks are a good alternate source of Vitamin D. While most of the protein in an egg is found in the white, the fat, vitamins, and minerals are found mostly in the yolk.
 100 g serving of egg yolks contains 5.4 mcg of Vitamin D.

 - Eat mushrooms

 Mushrooms are the only good vegetarian source of Vitamin D. Like humans, mushrooms can also synthesize Vitamin D when exposed to UVB light.
 However, mushrooms produce Vitamin D2 unlike Vitamin D3 in humans.
 White mushrooms contain 0.2 mcg of Vitamin D per 100 g serving.

 Vitamin D is an important nutrient for many bodily functions.
 Our body can synthesize Vitamin D from sunlight and obtain it from dietary sources.
 While India is a sunny country, 79% of Indians are deficient in Vitamin D leading to poor bone and teeth health, impaired immunity and depression.

 Getting enough sunlight during afternoon hours when UVB light is most intense and including Vitamin D rich foods in the diet are healthy choices to combat Vitamin D deficiency.

 In today’s time and age, maintaining a healthy and balanced diet becomes difficult.
-A good alternative is to include quality supplements like fish liver oils and Vitamin D3 (cholecalciferol) in conjunction with calcium which can be beneficial in tackling symptoms associated with Vitamin D deficiency.
+A good alternative is to include quality supplements like fish oils and Vitamin D3 (cholecalciferol) in conjunction with calcium which can be beneficial in tackling symptoms associated with Vitamin D deficiency.